UPPER SCIOTO VALLEY SCHOOLS

 TARDIES

 It is important that students arrive at school and classes on time as tardiness is disruptive to the educational process.
 School starts promptly at 7:55 a.m.
-Students arriving at school after 8:05 a.m. must report to the office and be signed in to school by an adult.
-All tardies are considered unexcused unless a medical note is presented.
+Students arriving at school after 8:05 a.m. must report to the office and be signed/called into school by an adult (excused tardy).
+All other tardies are considered unexcused unless a medical note is presented within 48 hours of the tardy.
 Any student who accumulates five (5) or more unexcused tardies in a grading period may be contacted by school personnel to clarify attendance expectations and assist in creating a plan to arrive on time to school.
+Tardy hours count toward the Excessive Absence and/or Habitual Truancy attendance thresholds.

 EARLY SIGN OUT/ RELEASE PROCEDURE